Although living alone can be a lonely experience, it does have a number of fringe benefits.

 Fortunately, there are plenty of ways to optimise limited broadband bandwidth, even if your home is one of the millions still reliant on ADSL copper phone lines.

-With a typical maximum average download speed of 11Mbps (and an average upload speed of just 1Mbps), there won’t be much bandwidth to share on an ADSL connection.
+With a typical maximum average download speed of 11Mbps (and an average upload speed of just 1Mbps), there won’t be much bandwidth to share on an ADSL broadband package.

 These are some of the ways to make the most of limited broadband bandwidth…